June 21, 2019 Location: Sri Aurobindo Society

 Prof. Menon concluded the lecture with a short story emphasising once again that a state of being that is pure consciousness and where one is completely at rest or in bliss (“peace in motion” as he had earlier spoken of) can only be arrived at when one experiences and abides in the state of universal oneness.
 The story also brought to light that even this state of being completely at rest or the state of dynamic being is a result of the Supreme Grace which comes in response to a sincere aspiration from the seeker.

-Dr. Mehra thanked Prof. Menon for the inspiring lecture, which was highly appreciated by one and all.
+On behalf of SAFIC and SAS, Dr. Beloo Mehra thanked Prof. Menon for the inspiring lecture, which was highly appreciated by one and all.
 Shri Vijay Poddar of Sri Aurobindo Society concluded the event by narrating a couple of inspiring anecdotes to further add to the last point made by Prof. Menon through his story.
 The evening ended with tea.

 Here is a full recording of Prof. Menon’s talk: